- Phone+47 55 58 60 82+47 475 15 850

 Hemispheric specialization is also what binds these seemingly disconnected topics together: It has been proposed that cognitive gender differences arise, because males have a stronger hemispheric specialization than females.
 The more "asymmetric" organization in males is said to facilitate spatial abilities, while the "more symmetric" organization in females is said to facilitate verbal abilities.
 Depression and schizophrenia are often characterized by reduced or inverted in hemispheric specialization.
 Similarly, it is hypothesized that when one hemisphere is lesioned via stroke, the "healthy" hemisphere needs to be inhibited to facilitate rehabilitation.
 Techniques like TMS or tDCS allow to selectively inhibit or facilitate neural activity in specific brain areas.

-In addition, I am working together with the Department of Neurosurgery at the Haukeland University Hospital: We use TMS to localize motor areas in patients with brain tumours to help the neurosurgeon planning the upcoming surgery.
+In addition, I am working together with the Department of Neurosurgery at the Haukeland University Hospital: We use TMS to localize motor areas in patients with brain tumours to prevent that these areas are damaged during surgery (neurosurgical planning).

 Last but not least, I am the leader of the "FLaSH" group (ForskningsLab for Stimulering av Hjernen).
 Funded by the Faculty of Psychology and the Bergen Research Foundation, our primary goal is to investigate the efficacy and the underlying neural mechanisms of tDCS as a treatment for reducing auditory hallucinations in schizophrenia.
 The FLaSH group is a node within the Bergen fMRI group.